Car Is Making Noise When Turning | Finally Fixed!

 Car Is Making Noise When Turning

 If you hear a noise when turning steering wheel, it could be an indication of a problem with your suspension.
 When something is wrong with your suspension, it can cause your car to make all sorts of strange noises.
-If you are hearing a noise when turning, a mechanic must check it out as soon as possible.
+If you hear a noise when turning, a mechanic must check it out immediately.

 What Could Be Causing My Car To Make Noise When Turning?